 Simply put, lucid dreaming is when the person having the dream is aware they’re dreaming.

-During the first year of its existence, much of this blog has been dedicated to the remembering and interpretation of dreams that occur when you don’t know you’re sleeping.
+During the first year of its existence, much of this blog has been dedicated to the remembering and interpretation of dreams occurring when you don’t know you’re sleeping.
 We’ve mostly deemphasized lucid dreams.
 We’ve also done very little on guided dreaming.
 That’s because powerful personal breakthroughs can occur when you give your subconscious free reign and then pay attention to what it focuses on.

 However, the Dream Recovery System, used in that way, may not directly help you solve problems or create.
 You also may forget large swaths of your dreams despite your best efforts, despite using the PACTREPS mnemonic.
 In those cases, it’s good to have some kind of control over your dreams.